 If you don’t have anxiety yourself, you know someone who does, and women are twice as likely to be afflicted than men.
 [I] believe the number of men who struggle with generalized anxiety is much higher because many don’t report it to their doctors.¹ It can range from feeling unsettled to feeling completely overwhelmed (or worse) on a normal day.
 Now let’s go ahead and add the task of planning a wedding on top of it.
 The wedding planning checklist alone is enough to throw the most level-headed bride into a minor panic.
 If we also add money issues, family drama, all the opinions, and alcohol into the mix and it’s a wonder more people aren’t on Valium!

 It doesn’t have to be this way.
 Let’s talk about 5 ways to overcome overwhelm WITHOUT the use of drugs, alcohol, or screen time (a.k.a. avoidance).

 - Express Your Emotions.
 We’ve been conditioned as a society to view certain emotions as “good” and other emotions as “bad.”
 In truth, no emotion is good or bad, they are simply forms of expression based on your thoughts.
-When we conceal our emotions, we shove them down into our body and that trapped energy can affect the way our bodies function.
+When we conceal our emotions, we shove them down into our bodies and that trapped energy can affect the way our bodies function.
 If we’re stressed and exhausted, we usually don’t work out.
 If we’re angry, we can feel our body tightening and the tension instantly appears.
 When we’re busy and overwhelmed, sometimes we drink way too many grande iced lattes instead of eating whole foods and drinking plenty of water.
-So start by find a safe space to express your emotion, whether it’s in your car, in your bedroom, or in the middle of nowhere.
+So start by finding a safe space to express your emotion, whether it’s in your car, in your bedroom, or in the middle of nowhere.
 Once you find that space, let it out.
-Give yourself permission to cry, scream, rant… whatever comes up for you is find.
+Give yourself permission to cry, scream, rant… whatever comes up for you is fine.
 Just let it out and then let it go.

 2. Breathe and Move.